OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 .. note::

-    Beware that ``podman-compose`` may miss some of the mentioned functionality in this section.
+    Beware that ``podman-compose`` may miss some of the functionality mentioned in this section.

-First place to look for problems should be (log of) the standard output of the containers.
+The first place to look for problems should be the standard output of the containers (and the log of this).

 **docker**